ska-telescope/developer.skatelescope.org/src/getting-started/integrate-skampi.rst

   resources/skampi.mk

 All file paths are relative to the root of your local `ska-skampi` folder.
-The actual charts are added on the first two files and may need to be enabled on the third.
+The actual charts are added to the first two files and may need to be enabled in the third.
 The forth file is a makefile where targets to run tests can be added or modified.

 Changing the umbrella charts